ibm-cloud-docs/devsecops/devsecops-release-notes.md

 As part of ongoing efforts to improve build efficiency and stability, we are officially ending the support for Git based evidence lockers.

 #### Why this change?
 We are dropping git based evidence lockers to reduce usage of git and avoid rate limits imposed by git servers.
-Recommending users to migrate to Cloud object storage bucket as evidence lockers
+We recommend that users migrate to Cloud object storage bucket as evidence lockers.

 #### What you need to do:
 To ensure continued compatibility with GitHub Enterprise, please take the following steps to configure your toolchains/pipelines: